The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 Keep Receipts For at Least 6 Years

 Once you are done preparing taxes in a given year, you may want to throw away all of your old expenses receipts, bills, and invoices, but that is not a good idea.
 The CRA can have an audit go up to 6 years in the past so it is a good idea to keep paperwork for at least that long to ensure you are safe in the unfortunate case of an audit.
-So basically, anything included in your 2016 return should not be discarded or destroyed until the end of 2022 at the earliest.
 Any earlier, and you risk being audited and getting in some trouble when you cannot prove your claims or expenses deducted on your return.

 When it comes to incorporating, there are two reasons why people do it.
 One is to protect yourself and limit liability, while the other is for tax purposes.
 Of course, everyone who is a freelancer or runs a business doesn’t need to incorporate, but the choice is yours.
 If you make a lot as a company (and thus are in a higher tax bracket), incorporating can save you lots of money.
 This is because corporate profits are taxed at around 20 percent overall, which is much less than you would be paying in personal income tax if you are making a lot of money.